eddie3/gogrepo/README.md

-    -h, --help   show this help message and exit -dryrun      display, but skip downloading of any files -skipextras  skip downloading of any GOG extra files -wait WAIT   wait this long in hours before starting
+    -h, --help   show this help message and exit -dryrun      display, but skip downloading of any files -skipextras  skip downloading of any GOG extra files -skipgames   skip downloading of any GOG game files -wait WAIT   wait this long in hours before starting

 --